|

 Unbuilt/cancelled freeways

-The second route, proposed around 1971, would have run along Culebra from I‑10 West to Loop 410 (click here for a map.)
-Opposition due to the projected displacement of thousands of West Side residents eventually killed the project.
+The second route, proposed around 1971 in response to growing opposition (more on that below), would have run along Culebra from I‑10 to Loop 410 (click here for a map.)
+The proposed route was subsequently extended to Loop 1604.

-A bypass route for I‑10 downtown was proposed several times in the '50s, '60s, and '70s to relieve congestion along the original "Downtown Y" expressways of I‑10 and I‑35.
+Hand-in-hand with the Bandera Expressway, a bypass route for I‑10 downtown was proposed several times in the '50s, '60s, and '70s to relieve congestion along the original "Downtown Y" expressways of I‑10 and I‑35.
 The first proposal would have routed this bypass down the Navidad Street corridor from I‑10 at Fulton to US 90 near Zarzamora.
 Subsequent plans had it running further east, first along or near Brazos Street, then following the railroad right-of-way.
 This bypass was scrapped along with the Bandera Expressway in the mid '70s and a new plan to double-deck I‑10 replaced it.

 Two small connector freeways branching from US 281 were also proposed in 1964.
 One would have connected US 281 with I‑35 roughly along St. Mary's St. The other would have upgraded San Pedro between Loop 410 and US 281 to a short connector freeway.
+It's unclear why these never came to fruition.

 Finally, a freeway along Roosevelt Ave., which at the time was US 281, was briefly proposed in the mid '50s.